urban233/CythonExtensionTemplate/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU GPLv3 License - see the [LICENSE](LICENSE) file for details.

----

-Feel free tpip listpo customize this README further depending on the specifics of your project or the features you'd like to emphasize!